Walking to Paris: Filming

-The winter sequences were shot in Switzerland in 2015, and the summer scenes in 2016 and 2017, in Switzerland and Italy.
-Filming was completed in 2019 and the film has been in post-production ever since.
+The winter sequences were shot in Italy and Switzerland in late 2015.
+Further production, to capture the summer sequences, was reportedly planned for mid 2016, though Greenaway stated in early 2017 that the scenes had yet to be shot.
+In December 2022, Greenaway stated that his creative involvement with the film had been completed approximately two years earlier, but it is unclear when exactly the remaining period of principal photography took place.

 Post-production

 In December 2022, Greenaway stated that post-production on the film had still not been completed; that it was "languishing in a laboratory in Rome", and that he had moved on from the project, saying:

 It got chewed up and regorged and reconsidered by a whole group of producers who are still arguing about finishing it.
 We still have to dub it, we still have to create it, etc. As far as my creativity on the film is concerned, it's completely finished now and has been for about two years, but it's very difficult to wrestle this wretched phenomenon out of the hands of warring producers.
 There is some talk about it maybe being ready for the Berlin Film Festival [in February 2023], but we're onto other things because I can't hang about waiting for these producers to make their minds up.